jihunhwang/jihunhwang.github.io/_posts/2024-02-01-New_Year_CTF_2024_writeup.md

 # b'}syek_owt_sesu_noitpyrcne_cirtemmysA{ondorg'
 {% endhighlight %}

-<p>At first sight, this looks like a gibberish, and you might think that this is not the answer and you did something wrong.
+<p>At first sight, this looks like gibberish, and you might think that this is not the answer and you did something wrong.
 But it actually is, you just have to flip it.</p>

 {% highlight python %}
 m_bytes = long_to_bytes(m)